Intilery/intilery.github.io/docs/tag/reference.md

 - Support offline tracking. analytics.js queues your events and delivers them when the user comes back online.
 - Better handle network issues.
 If there happens to be a time where your application can’t connect to Intilery’s API, we’ll continue to store the events on the browser to ensure you don’t lose any data.

 Analytics.js stores events in localStorage (falling back to in-memory storage when localStorage is unavailable), and retries up to 10 times with an incrementally increasing backoff between each retry.
 Analytics.js queues up to 100 events at a time to avoid using too much of the device’s local storage.
-You can see more details about the retry logic [here](https://segment.com/docs/connections/destinations/#retries).

 ## Anonymizing IP